MicrosoftDocs/Edge-Enterprise-pr.pt-br/edgeenterprise/microsoft-edge-policies.md

   ### <a name="webdriveroverridesincompatiblepolicies"></a>WebDriverOverridesIncompatiblePolicies

-  #### <a name="allow-webdriver-to-override-incompatible-policies-obsolete"></a>Permitir que o WebDriver substitua políticas incompatíveis (obsoleto)
+  #### <a name="allow-webdriver-to-override-incompatible-policies-obsolete"></a>Permitir que o WebDriver substitua políticas incompatíveis (obsoleta)

-  >PRETERIDO: Essa política está preterida.
-Ela tem suporte no momento, mas se tornará obsoleta em uma versão futura.
-  >OBSOLETO: Esta política está obsoleta e não funciona após a versão 84 do Microsoft Edge.
+  >OBSOLETA: Esta política é obsoleta e não funciona após a versão 84 do Microsoft Edge.
   #### <a name="supported-versions"></a>Versões com suporte:

   - No Windows e no macOS desde 77 até 84